Exploration of 3D wavelet scattering transform coefficients for line-intensity mapping measurements: Introduction

 The need for a sizeable and representative training set is problematic in the context of high-redshift astrophysics and cosmology.
 Prior information at high redshift may well be both incredibly ill-determined and constantly evolving, demanding repeated, extensive, possibly expensive re-training of the network weights. \cite{Pfeffer19} considered convolutional neural networks in the context of LIM with carbon monoxide (CO) line emission, and demonstrated strong degradation of the accuracy of inferred astrophysical constraints from unanticipated signal or noise effects.
 Such degradation reflects a tenuous interpretability (and credibility) of any outputs from these kinds of networks, strongly dependent on the training set and its limitations.

 In view of such concerns, the wavelet scattering transform (WST) has recently gained attention in the LSS literature.
-In comparison to convolutional neural networks, the WST (based on principles developed by~\citealt{Mallat12}) has a similar multi-scale, multi-layer nature suiting it to cosmology applications, but potentially does not sacrifice interpretability to the same extent.
+In comparison to convolutional neural networks, the WST (based on principles developed by~\citealt{Mallat12}) has a similar multi-scale, multi-layer nature suiting it to cosmology applications, but potentially does not sacrifice interpretability to the same extent. \cite{Cheng20} applied the WST to a simulated cosmological observable for the first time, specifically in the context of weak lensing convergence maps.
+That work suggested strong constraining power and interpretability compared to both traditional estimators -- namely the power spectrum and peak counts -- and convolutional neural networks.
+Further exploration by~\cite{Cheng21a} explicitly compared the WST to using the bispectrum, a traditional higher-order statistic that does capture non-Gaussian information, and found the WST to still be more robust and constraining while also being more Gaussian in variance.

 This promise has already motivated exploration of the two-dimensional WST in the context of 21 cm cosmology~\citep{Greig22}, as well as of the three-dimensional WST in the context of simulated matter density fields~\citep{Valogiannis22a} and real-world galaxy surveys~\citep{Valogiannis22b}.
 However, work has yet to examine the application of three-dimensional WST coefficients (in the manner of~\citealt{Valogiannis22b,Valogiannis22a}) to noisy observations (as~\citealt{Greig22} did but for a two-dimensional WST implementation).

 This paper aims to examine the three-dimensional spherical harmonic WST in the context of the CO Mapping Array Project (COMAP;~\citealt{Cleary21}), and in particular its measurement of the clustering of CO(1--0) line emission at $z\sim3$ (although COMAP ultimately aims to also map CO emission at $z\sim7$).
 In particular, we will explore the following questions: \begin{itemize} \item What is the detectability of cosmological CO emission in the WST coefficients derived from a simulated COMAP observation? \item Do parameter constraints from these coefficients improve significantly over the previously studied combination of $P(k)$ with the VID? \end{itemize}